-7.1 It is concluded that the scheme is in accordance with the NPPF and the Council's adopted Local Plan.
+7.1 It is concluded that the revised scheme is in accordance with the NPPF and the Council's adopted Local Plan.
 It therefore constitutes appropriate development and should be supported for the following reasons:

-- The principle of redeveloping an existing detached residential property has been demonstrated by the Council's approval of several similar developments at nearby sites within the ASLC under the same policy framework, most notably at the adjacent site No 16 Frays Avenue in December 2020; - The approach to the design of the scheme has been carefully considered and informed by the assessment of the previous approved application at No 16 Frays Avenue; - The proposed dwelling will incorporate a simple contemporary design with high quality external materials and detailing that will enable the development to respond positively to the visual character of the streetscene and wider ASLC; - The scale and height of the proposed dwelling has been carefully designed to assimilate within the streetscene; - The application also enables the creation of a new distinct separation distance between the site and No 12 Frays Avenue via the removal of the existing garage which will enhance the appearance of the site and positively contribute to one of the key positive characteristics of the ASLC (namely the sense of openness between houses); - There will have no adverse impact upon the amenity of the occupiers of any neighbouring properties by way of overlooking, overbearing or overshadowing, and - The scheme has been designed to provide a suitably high quality living environment for new and existing residents by ensuring appropriate levels of privacy, dual outlook and a design which exceeds all internal space standards.
+- The principle of redeveloping an existing detached residential property has been demonstrated by the Council's approval of several similar developments at nearby sites within the ASLC under the same policy framework, most notably at the adjacent site No 16 Frays Avenue in December 2020; - The approach to the design of the scheme has been informed by the assessment of the previous approved application at No 16 Frays Avenue.
+It has been significantly reduced in scale to the rear and adopts a simplified roof design to comprehensively respond to the concerns raised by Officers in assessing the previous application at the site; - The proposed dwelling will incorporate a simple contemporary design with high quality external materials and detailing that will enable the development to respond positively to the visual character of the streetscene and wider ASLC; - The height of the proposed dwelling has been reduced compared to the previous application and will successfully assimilate within the streetscene; - The application also enables the creation of a new distinct separation distance between the site and No 12 Frays Avenue via the removal of the existing garage which will enhance the appearance of the site and positively contribute to one of the key positive characteristics of the ASLC (namely the sense of openness between houses); - There will have no adverse impact upon the amenity of the occupiers of any neighbouring properties by way of overlooking, overbearing or overshadowing, and - The scheme has been designed to provide a suitably high quality living environment for new and existing residents by ensuring appropriate levels of privacy, dual outlook and a design which exceeds all internal space standards.